ARX (company)

 ARX (Algorithmic Research Ltd.) is a digital security company headquartered in San Francisco, CA, with offices in the UK, the Netherlands, Australia and Israel.
 It is the creator of ARX CoSign, a digital signature technology, along with related digital signature security technology products.
 ARX was acquired by DocuSign in May 2015.
-The acquisition builds on a three-year business partnership between DocuSign and ARX, bringing together ARX's CoSign digital signature technology with DocuSign's Digital Transaction Management (DTM) platform and broadens The DocuSign Global Trust Network.

-The ARX digital signature products are based on public key infrastructure (PKI) technology, with the digital signatures resulting from a cryptographic operation that creates a "fingerprint" unique to both the signer and the content, so that they cannot be copied, forged or tampered with.
+The ARX digital signature products are based on public key infrastructure (PKI) technology, with the digital signatures resulting from a cryptographic operation that creates a "fingerprint" unique to both the signer and the content.
 This process provides proof of signer identity, data integrity and the non-repudiation of signed documents, all of which can be verified without the need for proprietary verification software.

-The CoSign solution of the company integrates into a large range of document management and workflow automation systems and is intended to streamline workflow processes requiring signatures.
-ARX partners with document management and workflow solution providers including SharePoint, OpenText, Oracle, Alfresco, Nintex and K2.
+The CoSign solution of the company integrates into a large range of document management and workflow automation systems.

-Industries of focus include life science (particularly research and clinical trials), engineering, legal and federal/local governments.
-ARX clients are based in North America, Africa, Europe and Asia-Pacific.
-In Italy, CoSign is used by the Ministry of Defence, RAI, Senate, Court of Accounts, State Police and Bank of Italy.
-It is also used by the European Court of Human Rights to digitize and streamline their application process.

 ARX solutions have been validated for security standards such as NIST FIPS 140-2 level 3, FIPS 186 and ETSI TS 101 733.
-In 2013, CoSign was named "the strongest digital signature solution" in the 2013 report.
 In August 2014, CoSign received Common Criteria EAL4+ certification, thus becoming the first remote / server-side digital signature solution to be fully compliant with the EU's newly enacted Electronic Identification and Trust Services regulation for Electronic Transactions in the Internal Market (eIDAS).
-ARX solutions also comply with ESIGN, UETA, FDA 21 CFR Part 11, SOX, HIPAA, and the USDA, among many other signature-related country- and industry-specific laws and regulations.